pair_style lj/class2 command

 All of the lj/class2 pair styles can only be used via the pair keyword of the run_style respa command.
 They do not support the inner, middle, outer keywords.

 These styles are part of the CLASS2 package.
 They are only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.